romene/Naturaily-netlify/_portfolio/lvcloud.md

 ---
-title: Zapnito
+title: LVCloud
 layout: portfolio-details
-project-screen: /assets/images/zapnito.png
+project-screen: /assets/images/LVCloud.png
-project-logo: /assets/images/zapnito-logo.png
+project-logo:
-banner-bg: /assets/images/projects-background-blue.png
+banner-bg: /assets/images/projects-background-purple.png
 banner-text: We provide very efficient service - our team can be at your disposal within couple of days since the first time you contact us.
 banner-tech:
  - Ruby on Rails, PostgreSQL, Ember.js, Node.js, Android